 - mechanisms of dynamic strain localization and rheological weakening

-- the micromechanical and kinematic record of structural fabric (i.e. foliation and lineation) and texture (i.e., crystallographic preferred orientation) formation in polyphase deformed rocks.
+- the micromechanical and kinematic record of petrofabric and texture (i.e., crystallographic preferred orientation) formation in polyphase deformed rocks.

-The motivating framework for our research efforts is to further our understanding of how intrinsic rock properties (e.g., composition, melt fraction, grain size, crystallographic texture), extrinsic conditions (e.g., P-T conditions, stress state, ƒO2), and deformation history affect the rheological evolution of the lithosphere.
+The motivating framework for our research efforts is to further our understanding of how intrinsic rock properties (e.g., composition, melt fraction, grain size, crystallographic texture) and extrinsic conditions (e.g., P-T conditions, stress state, ƒO2) affect the development of petrofabrics in rocks, the rheology of the lithosphere, and metamorphic and tectonic processes in modern and ancient orogenic systems..
 Understanding these processes across a range of spatial scales and tectonic settings requires expertise in a variety of analytical methods, which I believe are best complemented by research fundamentally rooted in comprehensive field-based investigation.

-We therefore employ a multi-disciplinary research approach to research aimed at solving tectonic problems through detailed field-based mapping and structural analysis integrated with a variety of analytical techniques, including: crystallographic textural analysis using electron backscatter diffraction (EBSD), geochronology and thermochronology studies, and petrologic investigations
+We therefore employ a multi-disciplinary research approach to research aimed at solving diverse tectonic problems through detailed field-based mapping and structural and petrologic analysis integrated with a variety of analytical techniques, including: crystallographic textural analysis using electron backscatter diffraction (EBSD), geochronology, and magnetic fabric studies.